Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

 Out[2]: 'Repeating string Repeating string Repeating string '
 ```

-Much better!
+That looks much better!
 But, what about that pesky little space at the end of our second string: `'Repeating string Repeating string Repeating string '`.
 Is there a way to remove this?
 It turns out there is!
 One of the methods (a name for a function that is attached to a particular object) that we can call on strings is the `strip()` method.
 Methods are something that we will cover in much more depth later, but for now just note that we call them on our objects through **dot notation**.
 We simply place a `.` at the end of our object (`str`, `int`, `float`, any variable, etc.), and then call the method like we would call a function.
-Check this out.
+Here's how the use of this **dot notation** looks in practice.

 ```python
 In [1]: 'Repeating string Repeating string Repeating string '.strip()